 In 2012, I shifted my writing emphasis from Church Leadership to what publishers call Christian Life, or books for everyday Christians.
 My first Christian life book, titled Think Like a Five Year Old, published in June, 2015.

 I hold a M.A. in Religious Communication, United Theological Seminary, 1995; a B.A. in Communication, McMurry University, 1992 (summa cum laude); and did Master’s course study at the Annenberg School for Communication, University of Pennsylvania, 1992-1993.

 I am a preacher’s kid and have lived in seven states, but consider Texas my home state.
-I have been married to my beautiful wife, Shar, for twenty-four years.
-We live near Atlanta, Georgia, with four energetic, creative children.
+I have been married to my beautiful wife, Shar, for twenty-five years.

 If you are new to my site, consider some sample posts, listed by category:

 How to Get Unstuck and Make Something Important

 A garage used to be a metaphor for our innovation.
 Now it’s a final resting place for our consumerism.
 What happened to our creativity?

 How to Gain Self Confidence as a Creative

 Successful creatives have a distinctive style.
 How do you learn to find your version?

 To separate what I think I am supposed to say versus what I want to say is one of the hardest things I have ever done.